 However, this reason is a flawed perception, as you will soon read in this article.

-In order to do some groundwork before we get into the how-to, we need to know which type of target customers we are likely dealing with when it comes to the high-end real estate market.
+To do some groundwork before we get into the how-to, we need to know which type of target customers we are likely dealing with.

 What are their needs and greeds?

-This part of work is always the first thing to do, before we can define the marketing approach.
+This part of the work is always the first thing to do before we can define the marketing approach.

 Let’s start with some counter-intuitive psychological facts.

-As stated by a study from Boston College and Harvard Business School, buying luxury items can backfire and make the consumer feel worse (source).
+A Boston College and Harvard Business School study states that buying luxury items can backfire and make the consumer feel worse. (source)

-It can even nurture something called the impostor syndrome.
+It can even nurture something called impostor syndrome.

-When someone suffers from the impostor syndrome, they doubt their accomplishments and fear of being called out as a “fraud”.
+When someone suffers from impostor syndrome, they doubt their accomplishments and fear being called a “fraud.”

-The study continues by mentioning that therefore, luxury items consumers very often feel inauthentic and as a result behave less confidently.
+The study continues by mentioning that luxury items consumers very often feel inauthentic and, as a result, behave less confidently.

 Another fact is that when it is difficult to determine a product’s quality, consumers tend to prefer prices set at a higher level.

-This higher level price conveys a sort of reliability that the product in question is also likely to be of high quality (source).
+This higher price conveys a sense of reliability that the product is also likely to be high quality. (source)

-Let’s now get a bit more into more concrete high-end real estate client behavior.
+Let’s get a bit more into concrete high-end real estate client behavior.

-Unless their profession isn’t just being daddy’s son and being busy to spend old money that was handed down from generation to generation, they have the purchasing power for a reason.
+Unless their profession isn’t just being daddy’s son and busy spending old money handed down from generation to generation, they have the purchasing power for a reason.

-This has been usually done through hard work, and they are aware of what they have achieved.
+This is usually done through hard work, and they know what they have achieved.

 Because of their higher time awareness, they also need efficient communication.

-That’s why you will also have an advantage when you can provide improved processes, and being overall more efficient.
+That’s why you will also have an advantage when you can provide improved processes and be overall more efficient.

-To help you better understand how to attract them in the next step, let’s summarize a bit the kind of conflicting customer profile of a high-end client.
+To help you better understand how to attract them in the next step, let’s summarize the kind of conflicting customer profile of a high-end client.

 The Summarized Profile of a High-End Client

-On the other hand, there is this need for making an outstanding exterior impression, but also to compensate for interior psychological pain and a likely harmed self-worth.
+On the other hand, there is this need to make an outstanding exterior impression and compensate for interior psychological pain and a likely harmed self-worth.

-In order to get a high quality property, they prefer higher price levels, because this conveys some reliability that the product will also have a high quality.
+To get a high-quality property, they prefer higher price levels because this conveys some reliability that the product will also have a high quality.